timmson/react-bootstrap-template/README.md

 # react-bootstrap-template
-Template for Vue.js and Bootstrap application
+Template for React and Bootstrap application

 - TypeScript 4
 - React 17